This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Arthroscopy: Caregivers may want to look inside your knee to check for signs of a PCL injury.
-Caregivers make a small incision (cut) in your knee and insert a scope through it.
-The scope is a long tube with a magnifying glass, a camera, and a light on the end.
+- Arthroscopy is a procedure used to look inside your knee for a PCL injury.
+A small incision is made in your knee and a scope is inserted.
+The scope is a long, bendable tube with a camera and light on the end.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Posterior Cruciate Ligament Injury (Inpatient Care)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.